All Episodes

 Just like they were embarrassed into putting an American flag on the stage at the DNC.

-So it's it makes me sick.
+So it makes me sick.

 Shane is in Ohio.

-Hey Shane, how are you?
+Hey, Shane, how are you?

 Great for taking my call.